mccleanlab/Optoplate-96/README.md

 - Supports two levels of pulses to reduce the risk of phototoxicity.
 - Visualisaztion of light patterns before an experiment.
 - MultiColor LED support
+- Support for turning on and off LED from a connected computer for microscope imagining
 ## Installation:

 - Install MATLAB